 This class meets weekly to assist students in the preparation of drafts of their BA paper, which are formally presented and critiqued.
 The two-quarter senior sequence will assist students in the Research Track with the preparation of the required BA paper.
 During May of their third year, students will work with the preceptor to choose a faculty adviser and a topic for research, and to plan a course of study for the following year.
 These must be approved by the Director of Undergraduate Studies.
 Students will take part in the BA Paper Seminar convened by a preceptor during Autumn and Winter Quarters of their senior year.
 This seminar will allow students to prepare their bibliographies, hone their writing, and present their research.

-Instructor(s): Mendel Kranz Terms Offered: Winter.
-Mendel Kranz will be both instructor of this course and BA Preceptor.
+Instructor(s): Lucas Depierre Terms Offered: Winter.
+Lucas Depierre is the instructor of this course and the BA Preceptor.

 Contacts